Jussie Smollett’s brother says the actor is innocent - NewsBreak

 “This is completely outside of his character the way he’s been depicted,” Jojo Smollett said.
 “I’ve never seen someone be able to continue with what he’s contended with for the last 3 years…being accused of something that you didn’t do and that you were actually originally a victim of.”

-Jojo Smollett said the court of public opinion and the media have heavily impacted his brother’s case, but he wants critics to know his brother is innocent.Omicron and delta spell return of unpopular restrictions
+Jojo Smollett said the court of public opinion and the media have heavily impacted his brother’s case, but he wants critics to know his brother is innocent.Christmas in Rockefeller Center Tonight on WETM

 “This case has been politically motivated, as much in this country, unfortunately, is right now,” the eldest Smollett sibling said.
 “I’m just asking for everyone to remember that in this nation we are innocent until proven guilty and the presumption of innocence is something that is key and fundamental to our liberty.
 My brother is no different.”